Margus Tammekivi

 Margus Tammekivi (born 23 January 1956) is an Estonian lawyer, politician and sports figure.
 He was a member of XI Riigikogu.

 Margus Tammekivi was born in Kõpu.
 After graduating from secondary school in Karksi-Nuia in 1974, he attended Tartu State University, Department of Law, graduating in 1979.

 Tammekivi has worked in Pärnu as an investigator, prosecutor and lawyer.
-He is a former Chairman of the Pärnu Council from 1989 until 1993 and again from 2002 2005.
-He was the Deputy Mayor Pärnu from 2000 until 2002 and again from 2005–2007.
+He is a former chairman of the Pärnu Council from 1989 until 1993 and again from 2002 2005.
+He was the deputy mayor of Pärnu from 2000 until 2002 and again from 2005–2007.
 In 2007, he was an alternate member of the XI Riigikogu, representing the Estonian Centre Party.